danillouz/dans.garden/content/Lambda/Audio transcoding.md

 We're basically "swapping out" Amazon Elastic Transcoder with FFmpeg.
 Other than that the flow is still the same.

-So since we're still converting a WebM audio file to MP3 whenever it's uploaded to the input bucket, we can reuse the Lambda from the [previous implementation](#4-create-a-serverless-project) by making these changes:
+So since we're still converting a WebM audio file to MP3 whenever it's uploaded to the input bucket, we can reuse the Lambda from the [[#4.
+Create a Serverless project|previous implementation]] by making these changes:

 - Replace Amazon Elastic Transcoder with FFmpeg.
 - Within the Lambda we will: